4c697361/nail-classification/README.md

     ```

 2. Place the pre-trained model in the folder ```models```.
-   If this folder does not already exist in the root directory of the procject, run
+   If this folder does not already exist in the root directory of the project, run
    ```console
     mkdir models/
     ```